Nursing Home Abuse

 What Are The Common Signs of Nursing Home Abuse?

 Victims of nursing home abuse can show various signs, but some of the most common include unexplained broken bones, multiple bruises, weight loss, reluctance to see visitors, signing over homes and other forms of property without warning, large unexplained expenditures, and confusion explained as “old age” when the actual cause could be an incorrect or missing dose of medication, lack of food, and sudden illness.

 How To Report Nursing Home Abuse

 Individual states, including Pennsylvania, and the U.S. federal government set minimum standards for the care of residents at nursing homes and assisted living facilities.
 Many of these regulations are promulgated by the Health Care Financing Administration (HCFA) and are administered through the states.
 By knowing what is and what is not allowed, patients and their families can develop a clear understanding of which standards are not being met and use that information to establish liability against the nursing home.

 Any crime – such as a physical assault or theft of property – should be immediately reported to the authorities.
 There are also several agencies that regulate nursing homes including Medicare, the U.S. Department of Health and Human Services, the National Center of Elder Abuse, and the Pennsylvania Department of Aging.

 Philadelphia Nursing Home Abuse Lawyer

-If you suspect your loved one is showing warning signs of nursing home abuse, retain the professional services of a Philadelphia nursing home abuse lawyer who can confront those responsible in a court of law.
-Time limitations apply to your potential claims, so do not delay in contacting a lawyer for help.
+If you suspect your loved one is showing warning signs of nursing home abuse, retain the professional services of the nursing home abuse attorneys at Lopez McHugh LLP.
+Time limitations apply to your potential claims, so contact us today.